 Definition:

-A general ophthalmologist is a licensed physician specializing in eye health, many of whom now deliver cosmetic procedures such as MILL.
+A general ophthalmologist is a licensed physician specializing in eye health, many of whom now deliver cosmetic procedures such as MILT.

 Why it is important: